Arlodotexe/strix-music/build-scripts/readme.md

 - **Release.ps1**
   - An all-in-one script for preparing, building, organizing and publishing a new release.
+  - Must be run from the `./build-scripts/` directory.
   - Uses your working tree to make, commit and push changes (version bumps, changelogs, tags, etc)
-  - Use the `-noPublish` option to avoid committing, pushing or publishing.
-  - Must be run from the `./build-scripts/` directory.
   - Requires Kubo to be installed and running, and the `ipfs` command to be accessible from the command line where invoked.
+  - Use the `-NoPublish` option to avoid committing, pushing or publishing.
-  - Use `-gitRemote remotename` to specify the remote that release tags and changelogs should be pushed to.
+  - Use `-GitRemote remotename` to specify the remote that release tags and changelogs should be pushed to.
-  - Specify the name of an imported IPNS key with `-ipnsPublishKey KeyName` to add generated content to IPFS and publish to IPNS.
+  - Specify the name of an imported IPNS key with `-IpnsPublishKey KeyName` to add generated content to IPFS and publish to IPNS.
-  - Specify `-pastReleaseIpns <addr>` or `-pastReleaseCid <cid>` to import already published releases into a `versions.json` file.
+  - Specify `-PastReleaseIpns <addr>` or `-PastReleaseCid <cid>` to import already published releases into a `versions.json` file.

 ```powershell
 # In the ./build-scripts directory